vincekurtz/kinova_drake/README.md

 ```
 (on the hardware).

-These examples demonstrate how to send a simple end-effector position, velocity, or wrench
+These examples demonstrate how to send end-effector position, velocity, or wrench
 references.
-Various parameters can be set in the respective files (`examples/simulation_demo.py`
-or `examples/hardware_demo.py`) such as gripper type, reference type, whether to make system
+Various parameters can be set such as gripper type, reference type, whether to make system
 diagram plots, etc.

 ### Peg Pickup Example